Gerardo Navarrete

-Gerardo Ignacio Navarrete Barrientos (born 14 July 1994) is a Chilean footballer who plays for Deportes Concepción in the Segunda División Profesional as a midfielder.
+Gerardo Ignacio Navarrete Barrientos (born 14 July 1994) is a Chilean footballer who plays as a midfielder for Cobreloa.

 Club career

-Born in Concepción, Navarrete joined C.D.
-Universidad de Concepción youth setup at a young age.
+Born in Penco, Navarrete joined Universidad de Concepción youth setup at a young age.
 He made his first-team debut on 22 November 2009, aged only 15, starting in a 1–2 home loss against Colo Colo.
 At the Concepción–based side he won the Primera B title (second tier) in 2013.

 On 18 June 2014 Navarrete moved abroad and joined Spanish side Granada CF B, being immediately loaned to Cádiz CF for a year.

+In July 2023, he signed with Trasandino de Los Andes.

+In 2024, Navarrete returned to Spain and signed with Manchego in the Segunda Federación.

+Back in Chile, Navarrete joined Cobreloa for the 2025 season.

+International career

+Navarrete represented Chile U17 at the 2010 South American Games.